colinoflynn/pyjtagbs/README.md

-# Python JTAG Boundry Scan (pyjtagbs)
+# JTAG with the BS (Boundary Scan) - pyjtagbs

-*If you've tried to get boundary scan working under Python, you'll truely appreciate the name pyjtagbs.*
+*If you've tried to get boundary scan working under Python, you'll truly appreciate the name pyjtagbs.*

-This is a thin wrapper on a very nice library currenting, giving you simple Python access to JTAG boundry scan pins.
+This is a thin wrapper on a very nice library currently, giving you simple Python access to JTAG Boundary Scan pins.
+Future work will implement some features in native Python (most of it already exists in other libraries).

 ```
 from jtagbs import JTAGCore, JTAGBS